mcs-sanko/Backups/Obsidian Vault/_Attachments/_Done List.md

 	- hangileri birbirini bağlayıcı kalemler o sırayı öğpren
 	- bir de proje programındaki ana başlıklar olarak öğren.
 - [x] OPEX kalemlerini de öğren ✅ 2025-11-24

+- [x] Muhsin Bey ile Adil Bey'in istediği düzenlemeleri yap 15.30 ✅ 2025-11-25
+- [x] Ozan Beye PTDleri at. ✅ 2025-11-24
+- [x] Yaptırımları EPDK'dan kesinleştirip bilgi notu hazırla, ÇAtalca ve Güney için sunuma da koyç ✅ 2025-12-01
+- [x] Yiğit Bey'in odasına git özellikle teşekkür et. 📅 2025-11-26 ✅ 2025-11-26

+- [x] Değer'den Ekrem başlamış olacak, tanış. 📅 2025-11-26 ✅ 2025-11-29
+- [x] Güülsüm hanımarla vs. çay kahve vs. ayarla oralarla iyice tyanış kaynaş 📅 2025-11-26 ✅ 2025-11-28

+- [x] Copenhagen Atomics toplantı notları gönder. ✅ 2025-12-01
+Mühendislik görüşü:

+- [x] 10.30 Copenhagen sorular 📅 2025-11-26 ✅ 2025-12-01
+	- Technology
+		- Is it a risk that you validate not SMRs?
+			- Graphite noderator 33% U farkları var uncertainityde karşımıza çıkıyorlar ama boyut olarak aşağğı yukarı aynılar.
+			- They design with large enough margins to account for uncertainities.
+			- It has a high time constant so behaves nicelty
+			- 60lardaki datanın güvenilirliğ tartışılır ama.
+OpenMSR ile cooperateliyorlar.
+		- They also do uncertaşnity sensitivity.
+		- They also do control system validation.
+		- 1 mili severt per 1m year gğüvebnliğini göstermeliler.
+Swissler simulasyonları denetliyorç
+	- Molten salt reaktörlerinde tesisat korozyonu çok büyük bir problem teşkil ediyor.
+Bu problemi nasıl çözdüklerini sormalıyız.
+			- If you maintain high level of salt concentration.
+They ecome stable and much less corrosive.
+1-2 micron per year becomes inisignifacnt ocmpared to neutron damage etc.
+			- Uni Liverpool ile publşicationları varmış bunu gösteren
+		- Nükleer yakıtları da kendilerinin temin edeceklerini söylediler ama bu aşamada sayılı olan nükleer yakıt üreticilerinden herhangi biriyle bir tedarik anlaşmaları vs. var mı sormalıyız.
+Tedarik zincirinin gelecekte getirebileceği riskleri biz de değerlendirmeliyiz.
+			- Buying it from france moreno urenco
+			- Natural Thorium fluoride is vertt
+			- 4.95% U lazım many providers.
+			- For large scale murona ile konuşuyorlar.
+			- Saltta Li7 kullanıyolar russia ve chinada var sadece commercial.
+Kendileri üretmek istiyorlar.
+			- Buying Th as tetrafluoride, mining site ve chemical sitelar ile alıp kendileri üretimine katılmak istiyorlar devamında long termde.
+			- 2029da supply issue çözüldüğünde
+		- They use nitarte salts to provide heat to the outside of the enclosure.
+How reliable are these salts to be used in heat exchangers so that steam can be carried to turbines.
+Will these salts be able to expel energy effectively?
+Otherwise wont the heat back up in the system causing a shutdown? is ok
+		- How open will the tech be to us.
+If we wanted to transfer or build some of the tech in Turkey will we be able to work as a team or are you just looking for hands off investors.
+			- validate reliability
+			- validate operability
+			- 4-5 sene pür testing istiyorlar.
+			- SMR MSRlar cheap enough to mass test thats what they wanna do, > VERY GOOD that they want to create by testing.
+		- What do you think your biggest challenge with the tech is
+			- Bringing everything together, rather than a critical piece of technology.
+		- Technology transfer
+			- Other EU, it would be nice to have Thorium fluorination in Turkey.